 BMI was calculated using self-reported height and weight recorded during the MIDUS baseline and follow-up surveys.
-Levels of self-reported BMI in this sample corresponded closely with those recorded during a physical exam of a subset of 900 participants at follow-up (r = .92, p < .001).
-As in Study 1, participants rated their perceived weight on a scale from 1 (very underweight) to 5 (very overweight) which was recoded to be a dichotomous self-perception of the participants' overweight status; perceived overweight (4-5) vs. not (1-3).
+Levels of self-reported BMI in this sample corresponded closely with those recorded during a physical exam of a subset of 900 participants at follow-up (r = 0.92, P < 0.001).
+As in Study 1, participants rated their perceived weight on a scale from 1 (very underweight) to 5 (very overweight), which was recoded to be a dichotomous self-perception of the participants' overweight status; perceived overweight (4-5) vs not (1-3).
 To measure stress-induced eating, at baseline participants rated the extent to which they typically respond to stress by: (i) eating more than usual, or (ii) eating more favorite foods to enhance mood, on a scale from 1 = a lot to 4 = not at all.
-Participant responses to both questions correlated highly (r = .82, p < .001) and were reverse coded and summed so that high scores indicate the tendency to over-eat in response to stress.
-Analyses were adjusted for participants' age, sex, race/ethnicity, highest level of education completed, household income, number of chronic conditions, and whether the participant reported experiencing discrimination based on height, weight, or another aspect of their appearance (see 18 for measurement of these variables).
+Participant responses to both questions correlated highly (r = 0.82, P < 0.001) and were reverse coded and summed so that high scores indicate the tendency to overeat in response to stress.
+Analyses were adjusted for participants' age, sex, race/ethnicity, highest level of education completed, household income, number of chronic conditions and whether the participant reported experiencing discrimination based on height, weight or another aspect of their appearance (see Brim et al. 18 for measurement of these variables).